apache/logging-log4cxx/src/site/markdown/4-build.md

 If you have trouble building, either [create an issue] or send a message to the [users mailing list](mailto:log4cxx-user@logging.apache.org).

+Various Linux distributions already have Log4cxx as part of their package managers - consult the documentation for your distribution to determine if a package already exists.

 See the following pages for information on building Log4cxx:

 * @subpage dependencies